ALS & Genetics

 To schedule an appointment with a genetic counselor at Northwestern Medicine, please call 312.695.7950.

-If you are looking to find a genetic counselor in your area, talk to your ALS Care Team or contact The National Society of Genetic Counselors.
+If you are looking to find a genetic counselor in your area, talk to your ALS Care Team or contact The National Society of Genetic Counselors (aboutgeneticcounselors.com).

 Evidence-Based Consensus Guidelines on Genetic Counseling and Testing in ALS

+There are over 40 different known genes that are associated with ALS, and researchers are still discovering more.
 The practice of genetic testing in ALS has been impacted by high patient demand for testing, sponsored testing programs, and a newly approved FDA gene-targeted therapy in ALS.
-However, many challenges exist, including few genetic counselors in ALS clinics, and issues with laboratory methods and reporting.
+However, many challenges exist, including few genetic counselors in ALS clinics, and differences with laboratory methods and reporting.

 To learn more watch Jennifer Roggenbuck, MS, CGC, from The Ohio State University, Wexner Medical Center, discuss new evidence-based, consensus guidelines for genetic counseling and testing in ALS.